 Sure, Spelunky 2 is complete BS at times.
-But when it all comes together, and the gods of random are on your side, there’s a level of satisfaction other games like Celeste just cannot match.
+But when it all comes together, and the gods of random are on your side, there’s a level of satisfaction other games just cannot match.
 It truly is a one-of-a-kind experience, for better or worse.

 Super Meat Boy

 Platforms: Xbox 360, Microsoft Windows, OS X, Linux, PlayStation 4, PlayStation Vita, Wii U, Nintendo Switch

 Michael Jackson wrote the song ‘Scream’ one night after playing Super Meat Boy.
 That isn’t true, but it may as well be, because Super Meat Boy will make you wanna.